Enumerating all geodesics: Introducing Natural-APAG

-Recall from Section 1 that (APAG) is the problem to enumerate, for all $n(n-1)$ vertex-pairs\footnote{The attentive reader has noticed that it suffices to get all $s-t$ geodesics only for $s<t$ because upon reversing them one gets all $t-s$ geodesics.
-While this could be exploited to cut in half the CPU-time of {\tt FindPath}, this trick doesn't work for {\tt Fast-APAG} by subtle technical reasons that will emerge in Section 6.
-Even when we cut in half the time of the {\tt FindPath} way, it still looses in the last two instances of Table 1.} $(s,t)\ (s\neq t)$ all $s-t$ geodesics.
-An obvious way to achieve this is to apply $n(n-1)$ times (AG) from Section 3.
+Recall from Section 1 that APAG is the problem to enumerate, for all vertex-pairs\footnote{The attentive reader has noticed that it suffices to get all $s-t$ geodesics only for $s<t$ because upon reversing them one gets all $t-s$ geodesics.
+This will no longer apply in Section 6 where we deal with directed graphs.} $(s,t)$ all $s-t$ geodesics.
+An obvious way to achieve this is to apply $\binom{n}{2}$ times (AG) from Section 3.
 We dare to challenge this approach.
-The technical details of our algorithm {\tt Fast-APAG} are postponed to Section 6 (where we also generalize the matter to weighted digraphs).
-Whatever they are, {\tt Fast-APAG} has the inherent disadvantage of being set up in high-level Mathematica code, whereas {\tt FindPath} is a hard-wired Mathematica command.
+The technical details of our algorithm {\tt Natural-APAG} are postponed to Section 6 (where we also generalize the matter to weighted digraphs).

+Whatever they are, {\tt Natural-APAG} has the inherent disadvantage of being set up in high-level Mathematica code, whereas {\tt FindPath} is a hard-wired Mathematica command.
+Nevertheless, as Table 1 indicates, {\tt Natural-APAG} prevails the more the {\it fewer} and the {\it longer} the $(s,t)$-geodesics are on average.
+As to "fewer", it does not pay off to relaunch {\tt FindPath} $\binom{n}{2}$ times, only to collect each time a few geodesics, while {\tt Natural-APAG} runs uninterrupted throughout.
+As to "longer", {\tt FindPath} is based on depth first search and hence struggles more than {\tt Natural-APAG} to generate a thousand geodesics of cardinality 25 than a thousand of cardinality 9.
-Nevertheless, as Table 1 shows, {\tt Fast-APAG} wins out for sparse graphs.
-For instance the random graph $G$ with 6000 vertices and 20000 edges has a maximum distance of 9 between vertices. {\tt Fast-APAG} found the 106'990'552 geodesics in 5733 sec, while its adversary was aborted after 10 fruitless hours.
-This is why.
-The command {\tt FindPath[s,t,dist(s,t),All]} had to be launched $n(n-1)=35'994'000$ times, yet in average delivered just 3 geodesics.
-In contrast {\tt Fast-APAG} runs uninterrupted for much longer periods.